heyoka/faxe-docs/docs/nodes/messaging/amqp_consume.md

 The amqp_consume node
 =====================

-Consume data from an amqp-broker like rabbitmq.
+Consume data from an amqp-broker like `RabbitMQ`.

-Once a data-item is received by the node, it will immediately stored in an internal on-disk queue for data-safety.
+Once a data-item is received by the node, it will be immediately stored in an on-disk queue for data-safety.
 Only after this will the item be acknowledged to the amqp broker.

 At the moment this node can only setup and work with `topic` exchanges.